-Supporting the local community Rental Rebates Financial and in-kind Contributions Group donated tablets to facilitate societies that are actively engaged in outreach and development of underprivileged and disabled
+Supporting the local community Rental Rebates Financial and in-kind Contributions As part of our relief efforts to support vulnerable communities during the prolonged COVID-19 pandemic, the Group donated tablets to facilitate online studies and provided food aid to those in need. undoubtedly impacted our communities - including our tenants. societies that are actively engaged in outreach and development of underprivileged and disabled